 When your air conditioner is running properly, your house will be cool and dry.
-A leaking air conditioner is annoying but isn’t necessarily dangerous.
+A leaking air conditioner is frustrating but isn’t necessarily harmful.
 It depends on whether it’s leaking water or refrigerant.

-Water leaking from your air conditioner isn’t dangerous but can cause a lot of damage to your house.
-In contrast, a coolant leak is harmful to you and the environment.
-In either case, fixing a leak will require skilled air conditioning repair.
+Water leaking from your air conditioner isn’t dangerous but can cause a lot of damage to your home.
+On the other hand, a coolant leak is harmful to you and the environment.
+In either situation, repairing a leak will require professional air conditioning repair.

-In most cases, you can stop your air conditioner from leaking by scheduling annual air conditioning maintenance.
-During your appointment, an HVAC technician will closely examine your system for problems and clean it.
-This service helps provide worry-free cooling and may even boost energy efficiency.
+In most instances, you can prevent your air conditioner from leaking by requesting annual air conditioning maintenance.
+During your appointment, an HVAC tech will closely inspect your system for issues and clean it.
+This service helps provide worry-free cooling and may even improve energy efficiency.

 Learn more about why your air conditioner is leaking and how you can prevent it from happening in the future.